Biking The Stowe Recreation Path in Vermont

 10. Northwood Gallery

 Northwood Gallery, located in Stowe Village, hosts a collection of art and gifts from a wide variety of Vermont artisans.
 Here you can find everything from pottery to jewelry to paintings to molded wax candles.
-Everything at Northwood Gallery is made or crafted from artists that live in Vermont, so if you’re looking for a gift or memento this is the place to shop!
+Everything at Northwood Gallery is made or crafted by artists that live in Vermont, so if you’re looking for a gift or memento this is the place to shop.

 Northwood Gallery is just a few steps from the eastern end of the Stowe Bike Path near Lintilhac Park.

-Have you visited Stowe?
-What’s your favorite place to stop along the Stowe Recreation Path?
+Have you biked along the Stowe Recreation Path?
+What are your favorite places to stop along the way?
 Leave a comment below!